ben-xo/sslscrobbler/README.md

 It's quite easy to write plugins for SSLScrobbler.
-Examine the examples in the folder SSL/Plugins.
+Examine the examples in the folder `SSL/Plugins`.

+All plugins can be can be activated (or deactivated) by adding them into `config.php` (with a sensible default set provided in `config.php-default`).
+Most of them have options you can set too.

+Most plugins can be configured more than once, for example to tweet to two accounts.

-A plugin is a class which implements `SSLPlugin`, and can provide zero-or-more Observers for the different events (zero would be quite uninteresting, though) from the `getObservers()` method.
+Any class which implements `SSLPlugin` can be configured as a plugin, and can provide zero-or-more Observers for the different events from the `getObservers()` method.
+The Observers are for reacting to the various signals which are generated throughout the session.

 The following observer types are currently provided:
 * `TickObserver` - triggered by a timer interrupt (usually every 2 seconds).